shahriar-tasnim/shahriar-tasnim/README.md

 - 🤖 Interested in robotics, automation, perception, and intelligent manufacturing
 - 🏭 Experienced in commissioning, troubleshooting, testing, and field deployment
 - 🔬 Working with ROS 2, RGB-D vision, motion planning, PLCs, and embedded systems
-- 🚗 Open to relocation and travel-based engineering opportunities
-- 📍 Based in Texas, USA
+- 📍 Based in  USA

 ---